Wednesday, October 28, 2015

 Themes for this Week’s Masses

-Friday: A rich man had a steward who was reported to him for squandering his property.
-The condemned man set to work to resolve many of the debts and the master commended the dishonest steward for acting prudently to make amends.
+· Friday (Luke 16) A rich man had a steward reported to him for squandering property.
+The clever servant settled debts.
+The master commended the dishonest steward for acting prudently.

 Saints of the Week